-A future for Greensborough Town Centre
+A future for Greensborough Activity Centre

 We are reviewing the Greensborough Structure Plan to help guide how the area grows and changes into the future.
-The plan will help inform future land use, growth, development, and how investment is planned in the Greensborough Town Centre.
+The plan will help inform future land use, growth, development, and how investment is planned in the Greensborough Activity Centre.
 The goal is to make sure it remains a lively, welcoming and resilient place for the community, in line with Banyule’s vision for "Our well‑built city".

-The current Structure Plan for Greensborough Town Centre (known as the Greenbook) was created in 2006.
+The current Structure Plan for Greensborough Activity Centre (known as the Greenbook) was created in 2006.
 Since then a lot has changed, including changes to the planning rules and major transport projects like the level crossing removals and North East Link, so its an important time to review it.

 The review will take place over two years, finishing in 2027.